danielringch/homebattery/docs/software/mqtt_interface.rst

 MQTT interface
 ==============

-Homebattery can be controlled ands sends a lot of operational data over MQTT.
+Homebattery can be controlled and monitored over MQTT.
 Only MQTT v5 is supported.

-For configuration of MQTT, see the configuration page.
+For configuration of MQTT, see the :doc:`configuration page <configuration>`.

 General
 -------